 Nick Couldry/Veronica Barassi

-This course aims to explore how the media operate as a focus of ritual action, symbolic hierarchy and symbolic conflict.
+This module aims to explore how the media operate as a focus of ritual action, symbolic hierarchy and symbolic conflict.
 In particular, it explores to what extent theoretical frameworks already developed in anthropology and social theory can help us analyse contemporary media and mediated public life.
-The course begins with a general introduction to debates on the media’s social impacts (integrative or otherwise).
+The module begins with a general introduction to debates on the media’s social impacts (integrative or otherwise).
 Key theoretical concepts are then outlined: sacred and profane, symbolic power, ritual, boundary, and liminality (two lectures).
 Specific themes relating to the media’s contribution to public life and public space are then explored: celebrity and ordinariness; fandom and media pilgrimages; media events and public ritual; mediated self-disclosure (from talk shows to the Webcam); ‘reality’ television and everyday surveillance (total five lectures).
-The course concludes with a review of ethical questions arising from the media’s role in public life and public space.
+The module concludes with a review of ethical questions arising from the media’s role in public life and public space.